yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

     Number of classes = 43

-#### 2. Include an exploratory visualization of the dataset
+### Include an exploratory visualization of the dataset

-Here is an exploratory visualization of the data set.
-They include bar charts showing how the number of data samples distributed in training, validation and testing dataset.
 Visualize the German Traffic Signs Dataset using the pickled file(s).
 This is open ended, suggestions include: plotting traffic sign images, plotting the count of each sign, etc.

 The [Matplotlib](http://matplotlib.org/) [examples](http://matplotlib.org/examples/index.html) and [gallery](http://matplotlib.org/gallery.html) pages are a great resource for doing visualizations in Python.